 In 2014, Jo was voted #1 woman in digital under 30 by The Drum.
 In March 2017, she was named one of 10 inspiring women in charity digital by Third Sector.
 Jo is a Trustee for Sadler’s Wells – world leaders in contemporary dance.
-She is a Fellow of the RSA and a graduate of the prestigious CharityWorks programme.
+She is a Fellow of both the Intersticia Foundation and the RSA and a graduate of the prestigious CharityWorks programme.
 Jo blogs for Third Sector on all aspects of charity digital.

-Previously: Assistant director of digital, Breast Cancer Care; UK delegation leader — Community Core Leaders Development Program, cabinet office, Government of Japan; head of digital communications, Girlguiding
+Previously: Assistant director of digital, Breast Cancer Care; UK delegation leader — Community Core Leaders Development Program, Government of Japan; head of digital communications, Girlguiding

 Check back soon for information on Kasper!

 Kath is Director of Engagement & Fundraising at Diabetes UK, the leading charity in the UK for people affected by diabetes.
 She is also Vice Chair of the Institute of Fundraising in the UK.
 She has worked in the charity sector for 20 years and brings significant senior leadership and management experience in fundraising, marketing and communications from a range of roles.
 Kath is strongly committed to engaging and inspiring people with causes by building great relationships with them.